A couple of key themes are getting a lot of attention in the telco world right now. What are they?

 How is AI manifesting?
 One use case showed how AI can be used in the network operations centre to extract focused and usable information from large, complex data sets, changing network configurations to, for instance, improve Quality of Service without needing to involve multiple analytics sub-systems.
 While it’s true that executing this sort of use case remains nascent for now, the technology required to power it is real and it’s only a matter of time before AI becomes a dominant part of the infrastructure landscape.

-Arguably, events like MWC will help speed things up.
+Arguably, events will help speed things up.
 AI (and Generative AI in particular) require significant investment so telcos will want to identify the most likely-to-be-effective use cases before they commit.
 Given the extent to which AI-driven solutions were showcased in Barcelona, the event may serve as a push in the right direction.

 Summary